 Finally, most of the material that we will develop in this lesson is targeted toward for-profit companies making investments that are expected to earn some sort of positive return over a relevant time horizon.
 We won't talk much about the non-profit sector except at the very end, when we discuss how the deregulation of commodity markets has changed the investment game for many for-profit firms, but not necessarily for publicly-owned or cooperative firms.
 If you are interested specifically in project finance concepts for non-profit firms, the Non-profit Finance Fund has some good resources available.

 By the end of this lesson, you should be able to:

-- describe the fundamental difference between debt and equity financing;
+- Explain the fundamental difference between debt and equity financing

 We will draw on sections from several readings.
 In particular, there are a number of good online tutorials on the weighted average cost of capital.
 If you want to get deeper into this subject, there is no substitute for a good textbook on corporate finance.
 The all-time classic is Principles of Corporate Finance by Brealy, Myers, and Allen (672 pp., McGraw Hill).
 This book has gone through a number of editions, so earlier editions are probably available online for relatively little cost.